muppin/mastering-DevOps/Interview Questions/Manju_Uppin.md

 - write a shell script to reverse a string?
 - how do you build a microservices architecture in aws using Terraform?
 - what is Helm Chart? can you explain me about helm commands that you used?
+- how Helm charts are useful in the organisation?
 - how do you perform updates in aws when new versions are rolled out?
+- have you used boto3 SDK, explain me the task involved in that?
+- Explain me about the different layers of Lambda function?